pr0ximaCent/Langchain-Chat-Driven-Expense-Tracker-/README.md

-# 🚀 FinChain — The Chat-Driven Expense Tracker (NLP x Full Stack x Analytics)
+# 🚀 FinChain — The Chat-Driven Expense Tracker (Full Stack x AI Bot)

 > **Imagine:** What if you could track and analyze your expenses just by _chatting in your own language_?
 No clunky dropdowns, no boring forms, no explicit category selection.
 Just say what you spent money on—**in any language, any style**—and FinChain’s AI does the rest: parses, extracts, categorizes, and gives you beautiful analytics.
 No more "finance apps" that you quit after two weeks.
 This is expense tracking, re-invented for real people.